 Recruiting leaders and managers

 Estimates of the costs of employing the wrong person typically consider only the direct costs, such as compensation, recruiting costs, etc., because they are easily measurable.
-The most significant costs to your organization are the indirect costs and they are the ones that should cause you the most concern to your organization.
-Click here to learn more.
+The most significant costs to your organization, however, are the indirect costs and they are the ones that should cause you the most concern.

 Estimating coaching ROI: A CPA’s Perspective

-You may have read or heard about research studies that show impressive results by estimating coaching ROI (ROI being the return on investment or the financial benefits of coaching compared to its cost).
+You may have read or heard about research studies from executive coaches that show impressive results of using executive coaches.
+You might have heard the reference to coaching ROI (the financial benefits of coaching compared to its cost).
 Research covering a number of selected companies does suggest that employee coaching can have a positive impact on a company’s bottom line.

 Unfortunately, the statistics tend to be biased because they do not include companies that had engaged executive coaches and were either unable to make reasonable estimates of ROI or they had subsequently gone out of business.

-Employers that have limited financial resources may find that the cost of providing outplacement to employees will not be an option.
+Employers that have limited financial resources may find that engaging external outplacement service firms will not be an option.
 When this is the case, companies can purchase a comprehensive self-help career change book and give one to each departing employee.
-12 Steps to a New Career is an example of a comprehensive guide that covers everything an employee needs to know and do to successfully make a career change.
-Learn more >
+12 Steps to a New Career is an example of a comprehensive guide that covers everything leaders and managers need to know and do to successfully make a career change.

 Where to get additional support

-If you would like to explore how you can take better control over your recruiting and interviewing processes, click here.
+If you would like to explore how our experience and resources can help you take better control over your recruiting and interviewing processes, click here.